Marianapmaia/PrivacyRequirementsByDevelopers/index.md

-## On Understanding How Developers Perceive and Interpret Privacy Requirements (Supplementary material)
+## On Understanding How Developers Perceive and Interpret Privacy Requirements (Supplementary Material)
 <div style="text-align: justify">We present on this page the supplementary material regarding the paper: On Understanding How Developers Perceive and Interpret Privacy Requirements (Research Preview).</div>

 ### Authors: